US STOCKS-Wall St rises on rebound hopes despite jump in virus cases | Business

 US STOCKS-Wall St rises on rebound hopes despite jump in virus cases

-Technology shares boosted Wall Street's main indexes on Wednesday as early signs of an economic rebound dominated over fears of another lockdown due to a jump in coronavirus cases across the country.
+Technology shares boosted Wall Street's main indexes on Wednesday as early signs of an economic rebound offset fears of another lockdown due to a jump in coronavirus cases across the country.
 Safe-haven gold rose more than 1% as the number of confirmed U.S. cases surpassed 3 million, affecting nearly one of every 100 Americans.
-California, Hawaii, Idaho, Missouri, Montana, Oklahoma and Texas shattered their previous daily record highs for new infections.
+California, Hawaii, Idaho, Missouri, Montana, Oklahoma and Texas broke their previous daily record highs for new infections.

 "We expect the tug of war between better economic data and concerns over rising COVID-19 cases to continue through the month unless we get better daily virus numbers, and/or news on a vaccine," said Art Hogan, chief market strategist at National Securities in New York.
-The Nasdaq notched an intraday record high on Tuesday but all the three main stock indexes finished lower as investors booked profits following a strong run on the back of upbeat economic data.
+The Nasdaq notched an intraday record high on Tuesday but all the three main stock indexes finished lower as investors booked profits following a strong run on the back of upbeat economic data over the last few days.

-Biogen Inc jumped 5.8% after the company said it submitted the marketing application for its experimental Alzheimer's disease therapy, aducanumab.
-Allstate Corp slipped 2.1% as the U.S. insurer said it would buy National General Holdings Corp for about $4 billion in cash, scaling up its auto insurance business at a time when the coronavirus has crushed traffic on roads and reduced claims.
+Biogen Inc jumped 5% after the company said it submitted the marketing application for its experimental Alzheimer's disease therapy, aducanumab.
+Allstate Corp slipped 3.2% as the U.S. insurer said it would buy National General Holdings Corp for about $4 billion, scaling up its auto insurance business.
+National General shares surged 64.6%.

-Levi Strauss & Co fell 6.9% as the denim apparel maker cautioned its business would be hit in the second half of the year, even as its sales have been improving at its reopened stores.
-Advancing issues outnumbered decliners by a 2.86-to-1 ratio on the NYSE and a 2.50-to-1 ratio on the Nasdaq.
+Levi Strauss & Co fell 6.4% as the denim apparel maker cautioned its business would be hit in the second half of the year, even as its sales have been improving at its reopened stores.
+Advancing issues outnumbered decliners for a 1.46-to-1 ratio on the NYSE and a 1.40-to-1 ratio on the Nasdaq.

 ALSO READ